Our free membership, business.com+, takes the pain out of choosing new business services.

 TipBottom line

-What are the risks of business debt consolidation?
+What are the risks of debt consolidation for business?

 As with any loan, you must carefully consider the costs and risks of debt consolidation.
-Here are eight factors to consider.
+Here are some crucial factors to consider.

-1. New loan fees: When you apply for a business debt consolidation loan, the lender can tack on fees for the application and approval process.
+1. New loan fees: When you apply for a business debt consolidation loan, the lender may charge fees for the application and approval process.
 These fees are often added to your original debt, increasing the monthly payment.

 2. Extended loan term: Lowering your monthly payment tends to increase the number of months it will take to pay off the loan in full.

-5. Consolidation scams: Consumers and business owners get scammed every year by debt consolidation lenders.
+5. Consolidation scams: Consumers and business owners are scammed by debt consolidation lenders every year.
 Stay away from these companies.
 Instead, research DIY solutions, such as balance-transfer credit cards with no annual fee and business loans.
 You can often find these through your financial institution or online vendors.
 Always go with a company you have researched and trust.

 7. Credit score: If your credit score has already taken a hit from your debt, you may not qualify for a debt consolidation loan.
-Or, if you do, the interest might not be any better than what you’re paying now.
-A good credit score is essential to secure the best business loans and financing options.
+Or, if you do, the interest rate might not be any better than what you’re paying now.
+A good credit score is crucial for securing the best business loans and financing options.
 Always aim to make your debt payments in full and on time.

 8. More debt: Consolidating your debt may create the illusion of having more money, especially if you’re doing so to pay off business credit cards and thus have more credit available.
-Refrain from charging purchases on these cards to avoid the burden of paying back even more debt.
+Refrain from charging purchases on these cards to avoid the burden of repaying even more debt.

 Which fees are associated with debt consolidation?

 Debt consolidation can take many forms, including traditional business loans from banks, SBA loans, alternative lending and business credit cards.
 Some business owners even take out personal loans.
-No matter which you choose, though, small business loan fees are commonplace.
+No matter which option you choose, small business loan fees are common.

-Consider all fees when deciding whether consolidation will help your business pay off its debts.
+Be sure to consider all potential fees when deciding whether consolidation will help your business pay off its debts.
 Fee types and amounts vary by lender.
 Here are some fees to look for before accepting a loan:

 • Application fee